 One possible outcome is that the demise of small truckers may lead to trucking industry consolidation.
 Some larger carriers really do a better job in managing safety and reducing bad incidents.
 But it seems that some merely do a better job of cheating, making it harder to uncover unsafe practices.

 The Shigley Law Firm, LLC, in Atlanta, Georgia, focuses on trucking litigation.
-Ken Shigley is former chair fo the Southeastern Motor Carrier Liability Institute, a Certified Trial Advocate of the National Board of Trial Advocacy, a member of the Advisory Committee of the Association of Interstate Trucking Lawyers of America, and Secretary of the 39,000 member State Bar of Georgia.
-He handles motor carrier accident and injury cases all over Georgia, from Savannah to Summerville, and from Hawkinsville to Hiawassee.
+Ken Shigley is former chair fo the Southeastern Motor Carrier Liability Institute, a Certified Trial Advocate of the National Board of Trial Advocacy, a member of the Advisory Committee of the Association of Interstate Trucking Lawyers of America.
+He was president of the State Bar of Georgia in 2011-12.
+Ken Shigley is a candidate for election to the Georgia Court of Appeals in the statewide Nonpartisan Judicial Primary on May 22, 2018.
+His opponent is former Democratic Party nominee for Attorney General from Albany, Ken Hodges.